-Galatians 1:3-7 Grace be to you and peace from God the Father, and from our Lord Jesus Christ, Who gave himself for our sins, that he might deliver us from this present evil world, according to the will of God and our Father: To whom be glory for ever and ever.
+Galatians 1:3-7 Grace be to you and peace from God the Father, and our Lord Jesus Christ, who gave himself for our sins, that He might deliver us from this present evil world, according to the will of God and our Father: To whom be glory for ever and ever.
 Amen.
-I marvel that you are so soon removed from him that called you into the grace of Christ unto another gospel: Which is not another; but there be some that trouble you, and would pervert the gospel of Christ.
+I marvel that you are so soon removed from Him who called you into the grace of Christ to a different gospel, which is not another; but there are some who trouble you, and want to pervert the gospel of Christ.

 Because this world (as both Paul and John term it, meaning the seemingly ordered systems, but at the same time evil cultural systems one finds scattered all over this planet) is so dynamic, so permanent and solid-appearing, we are led to misunderstand a vital aspect of our relationship with God.
 We do not stand alone in this misunderstanding.
 The overwhelming percentage of the Western, Christian world we live in also fails to grasp an element of our calling and our life in Christ that is important to the well-being of our faith in God, and our position in relation to Him and to other men.

 There are compelling reasons why this that we are going to go into is so easily misunderstood.
 One of the more important reasons is that "this present evil world" was created by and through human nature, and apart from God.
 We all know this, but our attention is drawn to it like a moth is to light.
 However, by the will of God, we have to continue to live and work surrounded by it even after we are called, so there is no escape from its demanding allurements.
 These allurements are detrimental to the direction that we must go with our life.